-Stewart Signs is also a division of EBSCO Industries, one of America's largest privately held corporations.
+Stewart Signs is also a division of EBSCO Sign Group, LLC, a portfolio company of EBSCO Industries - one of America's largest privately held corporations.
 Accredited by the Better Business Bureau since 1956, EBSCO Industries maintains an A+ rating as well as a Dun & Bradstreet rating of 5A1, the very highest awarded.
-Because Stewart Signs is part of this esteemed company, you can be assured that we'll be here tomorrow to stand behind the sign you invest in today.
+Because Stewart Signs is part of this esteemed group of companies, you can be assured that we'll stand behind the sign you invest in today.

 A "sign company" can take many forms!
 As you begin your sign project,